The Complete Guide to Cathay Pacific First Class

 The Wing First Class Lounge by Cathay Pacific – Champagne bar

-Once it reopens, Cathay Pacific First Class passengers who visit The Pier will also have access to exclusive rooms in an area of the lounge known as The Retreat, which is also where the lounge’s shower rooms are found.
+Cathay Pacific First Class passengers who visit The Pier also have access to exclusive rooms in an area of the lounge known as The Retreat, which is also where the lounge’s shower rooms are found.

 While the day suites here aren’t nearly as luxurious as The Cabanas in The Wing, you can still avail yourself of a quiet, comfortable place to relax prior to your flight.